-\August 2020, the University of Iowa made the decision to discontinue four of our varsity sports programs at the conclusion of the 2020-21 academic year: men's gymnastics, men's and women's swimming and diving, and men's tennis.
-Each of these teams will have the opportunity to compete in their upcoming 2020-21 seasons, should the circumstances surrounding COVID-19 permit, before they are discontinued at the varsity level.
-You can read the open letter from Bruce Harreld and Gary Barta <a href="https://example.com/here-burget-burge-burget-burge
+- The University of Iowa Athletics Department is adding women's wrestling as an intercollegiate program, becoming the first NCAA Division I, Power Five conference institution to offer the sport.
+With the addition of women's wrestling, Iowa will offer 20 sports, including 13 women's teams and seven men's teams.
+The university previously added women's rowing in 1994 and women's soccer in 1996.
+University of Iowa women's wrestling plans to begin competing in the 2023-24 year. - August 2020, the University of Iowa made the decision to discontinue four of our varsity sports programs at the conclusion of the 2020-21 academic year: men's gymnastics, men's and women's swimming and diving, and men's tennis.
+Each of these teams had the opportunity to compete in their 2020-21 seasons, COVID-19 permitting, before they were discontinued at the varsity level.
+You can read the open letter from Bruce Harreld and Gary Barta here. - September 2020, a lawsuit was filed challenging the decision to discontinue women's swimming.
+Accordingly, the University has decided it is in the best interests of the student-athletes, coaches, and the athletics department to voluntarily reinstate the program.
+You can read more here.